Tranquilo-Organization/Tranquilo-Backend/README.md

   },
   "AllowedHosts": "*",
   "ConnectionStrings": {
-    "DefaultConnection": " /* put your connection string for your databse here & run the command 'Update-Database' in Pckage Manager Console */ "
+    "DefaultConnection": " " //put your connection string for your databse here & run the command 'Update-Database' in Pckage Manager Console
   },